 Port Blair is the provincial capital of India’s Andaman Islands.
 This archipelago is surrounded by crystal clear waters, home to colorful fish and coral reefs.
 The Mahatma Ghandi Marine National Park covers 280 square kilometers and fifteen islands.
 Visitors can explore by kayaking, snorkeling, scuba diving, or taking a tour on a glass-bottomed boat.

 Mumbai is a paradox.
 It is both rich and poor, modern and ancient, beautiful and crowded.
 There’s so much to do and see in Mumbai.
 Temples, museums, bazaars and historic landmarks make the city a travel photographer’s dream.
 The Chhatrapati Shivaji Terminus, seen here lit up for Diwali, is a historic railway station and a UNESCO Heritage Site.
 However, Mumbai is for experiencing, not sightseeing.
-Luckily for us, that’s what Destination Immersion is all about.
+Luckily for us, that’s what Destination Immersion® experiences are all about.

 Are you excited for your next Azamara voyage?